Odell Beckham Jr.

-Early years
+Early life

 Beckham was born in Baton Rouge, Louisiana.
 He attended Isidore Newman School in New Orleans, Louisiana, where he was a letterman in football, basketball, and track.
 In football, he played wide receiver, quarterback, running back, and cornerback for the Greenies football team.
 As a junior, he caught 45 passes for 743 yards and 10 touchdowns, while also adding three more scores on the ground.
 As a senior, he hauled in 50 catches for 1,010 yards and 19 touchdowns, joining Cooper Manning as the only two players in school history to record 1,000 receiving yards in a season.
 In addition, he rushed for 331 yards and six touchdowns, passed for 90 yards and a score and also averaged 30.0 yards per punt return.
-He was named to the Times Picayune 2011 Blue-Chip list and to the Louisiana 2A All-State first-team as a wide receiver, while he also earned District 9-2A Offensive MVP honors and a spot on The Advocate's Super Dozen.
+He was named to the Times Picayune 2011 Blue-Chip list and to the Louisiana 2A All-State first-team as a wide receiver, while he also earned District 9-2A Offensive MVP honors and a spot on The Advocates Super Dozen.

 In basketball, Beckham lettered all four years and was an all-district selection his junior and senior years.
 As a standout track & field athlete, Beckham followed in his mother's footsteps to excel in the sprinting and jumping events while at Newman High.
 He took silver in the long jump event at the 2010 Newman Invitational, with a career-best leap of 6.83 meters.
 At the 2010 LA 2A State Meet, he earned sixth-place finishes in both the 200-meter dash, with a PR time of 22.31 seconds, and in the long jump, with a leap of 6.71 meters (21 ft 11 in).
 He was also a member of the Newman 4 × 100 m and 4 × 200 m relay teams.

 Beckham also played soccer growing up and considers English player David Beckham his childhood idol.
 His soccer club coaches offered Beckham a chance to try out for a junior national team program, but he did not want to spend the required time overseas considering his talents in other sports at home.

 Regarded as a four-star recruit by both Rivals.com and Scout.com, Beckham was rated as the No. 6 wide receiver and as the No. 40 player in the nation.
 He chose Louisiana State University (LSU) over scholarship offers from Ole Miss, Nebraska, Tulane, and Tulsa, among others.
 He also played in the 2011 U.S. Army All-American Bowl.